tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 A basionym is the epithet-bringing name.
 The `basionym` property is only  used for new combinations ('comb. nov.').
-If the new name is an avowed  substitute ('nom. nov.') the `replacedName` property should be used  instead.
+If the new name is a replacement  name ('nom. nov.') the `replacedSynonym` property should be used  instead.

 **Examples**